 This often results in Misaimed Marketing.
 It's when a work of fiction is promoted in a way that seems... odd to people who are already familiar with it.
 This most often takes the form of extremely deceptive advertising or bizarre tie-in products.

-Toys based on R-rated films are common, though these are usually aimed at adults.
-However, such action figures are also often found sold in mainstream toy stores.
+Toys based on R-rated films are common; such action figures are sometimes aimed at least partially at adults, but are also often found sold in mainstream toy stores.
 Some companies go even further, creating products directed at kids for those same movies.
-It's a tad creepy when either toys or Saturday Morning Cartoons of movies that had visible sexual content are sold to kids.
+It's a tad creepy when either toys or Saturday Morning Cartoons of movies that have graphic sexual and/or violent content are sold to kids.
 (Why, yes, your kids would love a Starship Troopers action figure...).
-It may also be because executives know that Periphery Demographic exists among kids who watch shows meant for older audiences.
+It may also be because executives know that a Periphery Demographic exists among kids who watch shows meant for older audiences.

 Fortunately, retailers are starting to get wise to this and such items are often found only in specialty stores now.
 And keep in mind, just about every apparently misaimed retailer action will end up being justified if it makes money.
 There are no exceptions to this.